 Offers help when the program faces issues requiring management support.
 The best examples are the cases where the management reacts almost instantly, when problems arise.

 In one program, we faced a problem with the interpretation of personal data regulations.
 There was a risk of a significant delay in the program.
 After the issue was escalated to the business owner, it took only a few hours, before a meeting with the Data Protection Ombudsman was scheduled.
 The problem was resolved, and the program schedule was saved.

 In problem situations, it is the program manager’s responsibility to ensure that the management is not bothered with every small issue.
 Help should only be requested, when there is a real need for management support and advice.

 Is available when there is a need for sparring and for ensuring that the work goes in the right direction.

 Top management support is crucial for program success.
 At the same time, the program manager must know his / her role and responsibility as the subject and enabler of the support.
 Providing exceptional management support does not require huge time commitments.
 It instead shows up as commitment, clearly communicated priorities and trust.

-Ilkka Töyrylä and Marko Niskanen
+Written by: Ilkka Töyrylä and Marko Niskanen

 SSAB Track and Trace: Next level customer service with real-time transportation visibility